darasus/ai-blog/content/how-to-get-through-a-break-up.md

   is one of the best ways to process your emotions after a messy break up.
 You can also reconnect with friends and family to help you put things into perspective.
+intro: >-
+  Everyone knows break-ups are tough.
+Even if you know the relationship is ending, the final moments can still be filled with pain and heartbreak.
+  However, a breakup doesn’t need to be final in every sense of the word.
+In time, you will recover from your failed relationship and move on with your life.
+Here are some effective ways to make this happen sooner rather than later.

+  If you’ve recently broken up with your partner or dating partner, it can feel like the end of the world.
+But it’s not!
+A relationship coming to an end does not mean there is something wrong with you or that you aren’t good enough for anyone or that you will never find love again.
+Your heart is broken at this moment because you cared deeply about this person - now you just have to understand why and how things went south so that it doesn’t happen again in your future relationships
 ---

 ## Talk It Out